Our Company

 The increase in cuts to legal aid over recent years has meant that thousands more people face the civil or family courts alone because they cannot afford to pay solicitors and Barristers fees.
 Their access to justice is limited by how overwhelming the legal system can be to those who have never faced it before, and many struggle to represent themselves effectively in court.

-Court Support and Legal Services provide practical, procedural and emotional support in many areas of Civil and Family court processes.
-We offer guidance, explaining how the courts work, accompanying Litigants in Person (LIPs) at Family Courts to provide support and help afterwards; and provide legal services by assisting you in your case, helping you plan what you want to say in court, organising papers, filling in applications, drafting statements in the capacity of a Lawyer - Independent Advocate - McKenzie Friend.
+Court Support and Legal Services provide practical and procedural support in many areas of Family and Civil court processes.
+We offer guidance, explaining how the courts work, accompanying Litigants in Person (LIPs) at Courts to provide support and help afterwards; and provide legal services by assisting you in your case, helping you plan what you want to say in court, organising documentation and evidence, filling in applications, assist on drafting statements in the capacity of a Lawyer - McKenzie Friend.

-Please note that we cannot provide legal advice or legal representation, we are not a Solicitor regulated by the SRA, those are solicitors or barristers that advise on questions of law about evidence or procedure.
-Apart from the extent of experience and no automatic “rights of audience”, the difference between an Independent Advocate (McKenzie Friend) and a solicitor is the cost of the proceedings.
+Please note that we cannot provide legal representation, we are not a Solicitor regulated by the SRA or the BSB, those are solicitors or barristers that advise on questions of law about evidence or procedure.
+Apart from the extent of experience and no automatic “rights of audience”, the difference between a Lawyer - McKenzie Friend and a solicitor is the cost of the proceedings.

 Solicitors have expensive overheads and even to instruct them on a fairly straightforward matter can cost several hundred pounds or several thousands if contested court proceedings are necessary.
 A solicitor will often advise you at an early stage in your proceedings that your prospects of success are only 50/50 or sometimes less.
-As our an Independent Advocate (McKenzie Friend) works from home, she can usually achieves the same outcome as many solicitors, even in contested court proceedings, for less than their costs.
+As our a Lawyer - McKenzie Friend works from home, she can usually achieves the same outcome as many solicitors, even in contested court proceedings, for less than their costs.

 Maria Lopez

-She is the Managing Director of Court Support & Legal Services, who is legally qualified and acts in the capacity of a Lawyer, Independent Advocate, McKenzie Friend supporting litigants in person (LIPs) in their Family cases.
+She is the Managing Director of Court Support & Legal Services, who is legally qualified and acts in the capacity of a Lawyer - McKenzie Friend supporting litigants in person (LIPs) in their court processes.

 Are you thinking of going to court soon?